-Further supporting this common understanding of art 2, § 9 is the fact that in art 2, § 9, the people did preclude the Legislature from amending a law during the same legislative session, but only as to referendums.
+Further supporting this common understanding of Article 2, § 9 is the fact that in that provision, the people did preclude the Legislature from amending a law during the same legislative session but only as to referendums.
 Any reasoned person reading this proposed constitutional provision in 1963 would have concluded that the limitation on amendments during the same legislative session only applied to referendums, for that is what it plainly states.
-And, because that specific limitation was not placed on initiated laws, that same reasoned person would understand that the Legislature could amend during the same legislative session any law adopted during the 40-session day period.
+And, because that specific limitation was not placed on initiated laws, that same reasoned person would understand that the Legislature could amend during the same legislative session any initiated law adopted during the 40-session-days period.

-To conclude, as the trial court essentially did, that this same limitation also applies to initiated laws all but ignores that the people chose to place that specific limitation on the Legislature for referendums, but chose not to place that same limitation on the Legislature when it came to initiated laws.6 Reading the Constitution in this strained manner not only would be inconsistent with the common understanding of art 2, § 9's plain language, but it would be contrary to long-standing principles of construction.
-Although "the maxim expressio unius est exclusio alterius cannot be strictly applied when construing provisions of a state Constitution, where to do so would do manifest violence to the plain intent of the framers," Frey, 429 Mich at 337 (citation omitted), applying that doctrine here is consistent with the common understanding of the constitutional provision.
-See also AFSCME v Detroit, 468 Mich 388, 412; 662 NW2d 695 (2003) ("[w]e cannot read into the [Constitution] what is not there") (citation omitted).
-That art 2, § 9, precludes the Legislature from amending a law subject to the referendum until the next legislative session is strong evidence that the people did not intend for that same restriction to apply to initiated laws.
+To conclude, as the trial court essentially did, that this same limitation also applies to initiated laws all but ignores that the people chose to place that specific limitation on the Legislature for referendums, but chose not to place that same limitation on the Legislature when it came to initiated laws.
+Reading the Constitution in this strained manner not only would be inconsistent with the common understanding of Article 2, § 9's plain language, but it would be contrary to longstanding principles of construction.
+Although "the maxim expressio unius est exclusio alterius cannot be strictly applied when construing provisions of a state Constitution, where to do so would do manifest violence to the plain intent of the framers," Frey, 429 Mich at 337, applying that doctrine here is consistent with the common understanding of the constitutional provision.
+See also AFSCME v Detroit, 468 Mich 388, 412; 662 NW2d 695 (2003) ("We cannot read into the [Constitution] what is not there.").
+That Article 2, § 9 specifically precludes the Legislature from amending a law subject to the referendum until the next legislative session is strong evidence that the people did not intend for that same restriction to apply to initiated laws.

-The importance and precision of the restrictions placed on both the initiative and referendum within art 2, § 9 cannot be overstated, as they reveal a careful consideration of what protections are necessary to safeguard each provision.
-For, in reading art 2, § 9, it is evident that the people approved placing specific, tailored, and sometimes different restrictions on the Legislature for both initiated laws and those subject to referendum.
-For example, an initiated law approved by voters cannot be amended without the approval of 3/4 of both legislative bodies; nor is it subject to a governor's veto.
+The importance and precision of the restrictions placed on both the initiative and referendum within Article 2, § 9 cannot be overstated, as they reveal a careful consideration of what protections are necessary to safeguard each provision.
+For, in reading Article 2, § 9, it is evident that the people approved placing specific, tailored, and sometimes different restrictions on the Legislature for both initiated laws and those subject to referendum.
+For example, an initiated law approved by voters cannot be amended without the approval of ${}^{3}\!/{4}$ of both legislative bodies; nor is it subject to a governor's veto.
 Laws subject to a referendum are suspended until the next general election, and those that are approved through a referendum also cannot be vetoed.
-And of critical importance to this case, with respect to amending a law approved through referendum, art 2, § 9 prohibits the Legislature from amending the law during the same legislative session, and if an amendment is proposed in a subsequent session, it must receive a vote of two-thirds of both legislative bodies.
+And of critical importance to this case, with respect to amending a law approved through referendum, Article 2, § 9 prohibits the Legislature from amending the law during the same legislative session.

-These provisions reveal that the people were presented with, and adopted, carefully crafted provisions intending to limit the Legislature's and governor's ability to modify laws approved by the people through a referendum or the initiative process.
-Importantly, these restrictions were not identical for each process, reflecting a recognition that each process addresses a different situation-the referendum addressing laws already passed through the normal representative process, while the initiative proposes new laws to the Legislature.
-To say that there is no significance to the people limiting legislative amendments during the same legislative session to referendums is to simply ignore the deliberate restrictions the people placed in art 2, § 9.
+These provisions reveal that the people were presented with, and adopted, carefully crafted provisions intending to limit the Legislature's and Governor's ability to modify laws approved by the people through a referendum or the initiative process.
+Importantly, these restrictions were not identical for each process, reflecting a recognition that each process addresses a different situation-the referendum addressing laws already passed through the normal representative process while the initiative proposes new laws to the Legislature.
+To say that there is no significance to the people limiting legislative amendments during the same legislative session to referendums is to simply ignore the deliberate restrictions the people placed in Article 2, § 9.